pashupati-singh/Users-Management/README.md

 deployed on netlify - https://jolly-toffee-301912.netlify.app/

-server deployed on render :- https://users-management-1.onrender.com
+Using JSONplaceholder api /users for server side

 # Features
 Add User: Easily add new users to the system.